-Professor Jose Rodriguez has been selected as a Beckman Young Investigator by the Arnold and Mabel Beckman Foundation.
+Professor Keriann Backus has been selected as a 2019 Beckman Young Investigator by the Arnold and Mabel Beckman Foundation.

-To learn more about his research, visit the Rodriguez group website.
+To learn more about Backus’ research, visit her group’s website.

 The Beckman Young Investigator Program provides research support to the most promising young faculty members in the early stages of their academic careers in chemistry and the life sciences.
 The program is open to those within the first three years of a tenure-track position.